 Bringing in the most money are Interior Designers — their earnings average about $18.13 per hour.
 Operations Managers are a close second at around $16.13 along with Visual Merchandisers (approximately $14.00) and Sales Associates ($11.00).
 On the lower end are Retail Stock Clerks at $10.94 on average.

 Residents of Boston, Mass. pick up paychecks that are higher than any other city — the median salary is around $15.00 per hour; other top-paying cities include Huntsville, Ala. ($14.50) and Portland, Ore. ($11.48).
-The highest pay by state can be found in California, where pay average out at $20.00 per hour.
+Pay rates in the United States are highest in the state of California, where they average to $20.00 per hour.

 Years of Experience